ry-sta/AzureFNT/Azure-FGSingle-OPTVNetPeer/README.md

 This Azure ARM template will automatically deploy a full working environment containing the following components.

 - 1 FortiGate firewalls in an active/passive deployment
-- 1 VNETs containing a protected subnet
+- 1 VNETs containing a protected subnet - Delete after testing if not required.
-- User Defined Routes (UDR) for the protected subnets
+- User Defined Routes (UDR) for the protected subnets - Ensure route tables are added to each subnet including the vnet peers.

 ![FortiGate-VM azure design](images/azure-single-fortiGate.PNG )